Programme Code | A1P018 | C2P040 |

 This Programme focuses on nurturing students’ professional knowledge, skills and attitudes for incorporation into teaching practice, enabling them to gradually develop into competent early childhood educators and administrators in ECE settings.

-It fosters students’ ability to promote integration of theory and practice and to critically translate programme content into workplace practice.
+It fosters students’ ability to promote the integration of theory and practice and to critically translate programme content into workplace practice.

 Programme Structure

 Students of full-time programme are normally required to attend four to five study days* per week in semester I, and at least three days per week in semester II.
-Students of part-time programme are normally required to attend two 3-hour classes per week in each semester.
-For full-time programme, classes are normally held in daytime/evening on weekdays and/or Saturdays at Tai Po Campus and/or Tseung Kwan O Study Centre/ North Point Study Centre/ Kowloon Tong Satellite Study Centre as decided by the University.
-For part-time programme, classes are normally held in evening on weekdays and/or daytime on Saturdays at Tai Po Campus and/or Tseung Kwan O Study Centre/ North Point Study Centre/ Kowloon Tong Satellite Study Centre as decided by the University.
-This Programme comprises a programme orientation and the following components#:
+Students of part-time programme are normally required to attend two 3-hour classes per week each semester.
+For full-time programme, classes in the same or different semester(s) are normally held in the daytime/evening on weekdays and/or Saturdays at the Tai Po Campus and/or Tseung Kwan O Study Centre/ North Point Study Centre/ Kowloon Tong Satellite Study Centre/ other locations as decided by the University.
+For part-time programme, classes in the same or different semester(s) are normally held in the evening on weekdays and/or daytime on Saturdays at the Tai Po Campus and/or Tseung Kwan O Study Centre/ North Point Study Centre/ Kowloon Tong Satellite Study Centre/ other locations as decided by the University.
+Participants must thoroughly consider their travel arrangements and time back to the campus/centres to attend face-to-face classes punctually.
+Different modes of delivery (including face-to-face classes), teaching and learning activities as well as assessment methods will be adopted as deemed appropriate.
+Both full-time and part-time programmes comprise a programme orientation and the following domains:

-1. General Methods | 9 cps |
+1. General Methods | 7 cps | 9 cps |

-2. Education Studies | 12 cps |
+2. Education Studies | 12 cps | 12 cps |

-3. Electives | 3 cps |
+3. Electives | 3 cps | 3 cps |

-4. Field Experience | 6 cps |
+4. Field Experience | 6 cps | 6 cps |

-Total: | 30 cps |
+Total | 30 cps | 30 cps |

 * Subject to change due to the timetabling arrangement of the University